 This time was different.
 If my continued drinking of alcohol would cause a rift in the family, then drinking would no longer make me happy.
 If getting blacked out regularly was the result of my drinking, that’s not joy.
 Why was I even drinking?!

-Choosing to Quit
+Choosing to Quit Alcohol and Smoking with Meditation

-I made a conscious decision then and there to turn this terrible experience into the moment day in my life.
+I made a conscious decision then and there to turn this terrible experience into the greatest moment in my life.
 I decided that this moment would be my rock bottom and I was going to quit drinking forever.
 But how?

 There was no method for quitting drinking with a very high success rate.
 Most people who went through treatment programs experienced multiple relapses and I didn’t want to do that.